-Textbook publishers should refer to the Ethics and Religious Studies Curriculum and Assessment Guide (Secondary 4-6) (2007) (updated as at November 2019).
-The writing of the textbooks should be in line with the aims and objectives stated in the Ethics and Religious Studies Curriculum and Assessment Guide (Secondary 4-6) (2007) (with updates in November 2019).
+Textbook publishers should refer to the Ethics and Religious Studies Curriculum and Assessment Guide (Secondary 4-6) (2024).
+The writing of the textbooks should be in line with the aims and objectives stated in the Ethics and Religious Studies Curriculum and Assessment Guide (Secondary 4-6) (2024).